gjsman/fluent/README.md

 The good news is that Caleb Porzio is a great guy, he gave us Livewire for free, you'll make the $129 back in a few hours, and he gives out Purchasing Power Parity (PPP) discounts.
 Considering this starter kit and Flux will save you weeks, it's a great deal.

+## Note about Folio
+A version of this starter kit which uses Folio for non-Jetstream routes is available at https://github.com/gjsman/fluent-folio.

 ## Installation
 1. Clone the repository
 2. Run `composer install`